pradeep-kumar-r/genai-learning/README.md

 # genai-learning
-A collection of tutorials &amp; micro-projects meant as a learning pathway in GenAI (including LLMs, RAG, Chains, Agentic AI - tools, memory etc.)
+A collection of tutorials &amp; micro-projects meant as a learning pathway in GenAI (including LLMs, RAG, Chains, Agents, tools, memory etc.)

 #### Disclaimer:
 This list is not exhaustive and is meant to be a starting point for learning GenAI.